Ladeomor/praise_resume_hngi9/README.md

 The Project Card is a container I created for recent Projects.
 The Skill Component is a reusable container for skills acquired.
 ## Constants:
-I created text constant that I called everytime I needed the Text Widget I created a recent project constant to create the data for each card so the application dynamically adapts whatever data I have defined.
+I created text constant that I called everytime I needed the Text Widget.
+I created a recent project constant to create the data for each card so the application dynamically adapts whatever data I have defined.
 ## Model:
 The application houses various types of data, the Models folder helps structure data and to make the screen dynamic.